-Control indicator lights - lockout modes
+Control indicator lights lockout modes

-See Charts 1 through 8 in this section for detailed trouble-shooting procedures.
+See Charts 1 through 8 in this section for detailed troubleshooting procedures.

 To reset control after a lockout, turn off power at the 120 VAC service switch or turn down all thermostats.
 Wait 45 seconds.
-Then restore power or call for heat.
+Then restore power and call for heat.